IFPRI/DOORMAT/README.md

 ## Installation of `gamstransfer`

+Starting with release of GAMS 41.1.0, the standard R library for readnig `gdx` files in R using the package `gdxrrw` is deprecated.

+As `gdxrrw` is earmarked for removal in a future release, use of “GAMS Transfer R” is recommended.
 GAMS Transfer is a package to maintain GAMS data outside a GAMS script in a programming language like R. GAMS Transfer’s main focus is the highly efficient transfer of data between GAMS and R, while keeping those operations as simple as possible for the user.
 In order to achieve this, symbol records - the actual and potentially large-scale data sets - are stored in native data structures of the corresponding programming languages (like R).

 The user must download and install the latest version of GAMS in order to install GAMS Transfer R. GAMS Transfer R can then be installed from